carpentries/2017Merger/README.md

 training program, and even some staff members.
 You can learn about the history of the two organisations and reasons for the merger in [this blog post](https://software-carpentry.org/blog/2017/09/merger.html).

-The Software Carpentry Steering Committee and Data Carpentry Board met jointly and approved two motions on August 30, 2017, which together form a strong commitment to an eventual transition to a single umbrella organization (provisionally titled “The Carpentries”) to oversee shared responsibilities, with Software Carpentry and
+The Software Carpentry and Data Carpentry Steering Committees met jointly and approved two motions on August 30, 2017, which together form a strong commitment to an eventual transition to a single umbrella organization (provisionally titled “The Carpentries”) to oversee shared responsibilities, with Software Carpentry and